 - Mar 4 1st flight of the airship Hindenburg at Friedrichshafen, Germany

-- Mar 7 Hitler breaks Treaty of Versailles by sending troops to the Rhineland
+- Mar 7 Adolf Hitler breaks the Treaty of Versailles by sending troops into the Rhineland

 - May 28 Alan Turing submits "On Computable Numbers" for publication, in which he set out the theoretical basis for modern computers.

 - Jul 17 Spanish generals Francisco Franco and Emilio Mola lead a right-wing uprising, starting the Spanish Civil War

 - Jul 18 Spanish Civil War: General Francisco Franco issues manifesto and leads an uprising in the Spanish army stationed in Morocco

 - Sep 14 1st prefrontal lobotomy in America performed by Walter Freeman and James W. Watts at George Washington University Hospital in Washington D.C.